Deportation from the United States: Trump administrations and "zero tolerance"

 Upon taking office, the second Trump administration initiated a large-scale deportation operation.
 By September 2025, the administration reported that two million undocumented immigrants had departed the U.S., a figure comprising over 400,000 formal deportations and an estimated 1.6 million "self-deportations".
 To achieve this, the administration has utilized a wide range of law enforcement resources.
 U.S. Immigration and Customs Enforcement (ICE) began conducting raids in sanctuary cities in January 2025 and was authorized to operate in previously sensitive locations such as schools and hospitals.
 Thousands of federal agents from the FBI, DEA, and ATF were reassigned to support immigration enforcement.
 The 287(g) program, which deputizes state and local police to act as immigration agents, was also significantly expanded.
 The administration has broadened the role of the military and National Guard, deploying them to assist ICE with transportation and security.
 In a move that has drawn legal challenges, National Guard units from Republican-led states have been sent into Democratic-led states that are not cooperating with federal immigration policies.

 To expedite removals, Trump invoked the Alien Enemies Act of 1798, targeting alleged members of the Venezuelan gang Tren de Aragua, which the administration designated a foreign terrorist organization.
 While the Supreme Court allowed the use of the act, it mandated that individuals must have the opportunity to legally challenge their deportation orders.
 To increase detention capacity, Trump ordered the expansion of the Migrant Operations Center at the Guantánamo Bay Naval Base to hold up to 30,000 "high-priority criminal aliens".
 As of September 2025, the number of migrants in ICE detention exceeded 59,000.
-On his first day in office, Trump signed an executive order to end birthright citizenship for children of non-citizen parents, a policy that is currently facing legal challenges, with the administration petitioning the Supreme Court for a ruling.
+On his first day in office, Trump signed an executive order to end birthright citizenship for children of foreigner parents, a policy that is currently facing legal challenges, with the administration petitioning the Supreme Court for a ruling.
 The administration is also reportedly exploring the denaturalization of some citizens.
 Additionally, the Laken Riley Act, signed on January 29, 2025, mandates the detention of immigrants charged with or convicted of certain crimes.